The writer facilitates a “fantasy three-way” on aesthetic

 choices in Chester Brown’s graphic novel Paying for It.

 Y: A book that depicts dozens of sex acts could quickly become pornography; it’s easy to imagine that Brown wanted to make sure that Paying for It in no way resembles porn, in which we see all sorts of grimaces, leers, and over-the-top emotional facial expressions.
-So, I see Brown’s choice of a neutral, almost blank expression as an artistic strategy that allows him to direct readers’ responses away from the erotic, and to encourage us instead to focus on the polemical, rather than potentially pornographic aspects of the narrative.
+So, I see Brown’s choice of a neutral, almost blank expression as an artistic strategy that allows him to direct readers’ responses away from the erotic, and to encourage us instead to focus on the polemical aspects of his pro-prostitution memoir rather than its potentially pornographic aspects.

 X: I think it’s clearly an act of fear.
 Brown presents himself throughout the novel as somebody who deeply fears emotional connection and commitment.
 His facial non-expression is a kind of fantasy of neutrality.
 It’s also a fantasy of “instant legibility”; for Brown, people can by instantly understood—there is nothing that needs to be processed, to be mulled over: “Don’t look at my face; focus on my rational argument about sex for cash.”
 In a way, it’s consistent with Brown’s extreme libertarianism.
 He wants to imagine that everyone is a free agent—a fully independent actor who is capable of fully rational decisions.
 This belief allows him to avoid thinking in any depth about why individuals are driven to do what they do: what role is played by biology, class, gender, sexuality, geography, etc . . .
 However, people are much more complicated than Brown makes them out to be: they are expressive and contradictory.
 Also, if one watches videos of Brown interviewed on Canadian TV, or sees pictures of him, one sees a smiling and laughing man.
 Why does he choose to repress this aspect of his personality in Paying for It?
 What’s he hiding?
 Considering how he presents himself, Brown “has a lot of nerve,” as my grandmother used to say, to complain that a women’s face is not responsive during sex.